Ponchest/kotlin/plugins/js-plain-objects/README.md

 ### Work with tests

 Like most Kotlin project modules, tests are generated based on test data.
-Tests are located in the `test-gen` folder and can be run using the green arrow on the IDE gutter or with standard `./gradlew :plugins:js-plain-objects:compiler-plugin:test` task.
+Tests are located in the `test-gen` folder and can be run using the green arrow in the IDE gutter or with the standard `./gradlew :plugins:js-plain-objects:compiler-plugin:test` task.
 To add a new test, add an appropriate file to the `testData` folder and then re-generate tests with `./gradlew :plugins:js-plain-objects:compiler-plugin:generateTests`.